daawaan4x/ttg/README.md

 ./ttg input.txt --file --inspect
 ```

+> **WARNING:** Some Terminals have special meanings reserved for some symbols including but not limited to `!`, `$`, or `~`.
+Running the program in `--inspect` mode will allow you to see the raw input being parsed.
+In these cases, it is recommended to switch to other Terminals or switch to running the program in `--file` mode.

 ---

 If you want to run it from source, *setup the project first by visiting section* `Running from Source` *for more information*.